lerna/lerna/commands/version/README.md

 lerna version --conventional-commits --create-release gitlab
 ```

 When run with this flag, `lerna version` will create an official GitHub or GitLab release based on the changed packages.
-Requires `--conventional-commits` to be passed so that changelogs can be generated.

 To authenticate with GitHub, the following environment variables can be defined.